anvilgattuso/draw-pentagon/README.md

 - Link non-adjacent vertexes with lines of different colors.

-- Fill up the parts divided by the lines with different brushes.​
+- Fill up the parts divided by the lines with different brushes.

 ## Requirements: